raman-0O7/DSA-in-JAVA/README.md

 # java-program
 This repository is made for java DSA only.
-Different question will be uploaded here.
+Different DSA related problems will be uploaded here.